 By working with the gardeners, community groups and the City to secure ownership or long-term leases, NGT protects land access for community-managed open spaces.

 When NGT determines that a community garden is a good fit for preservation, we work with the gardeners to acquire or lease the land.
 Land assembly for garden preservation can be complicated and can take more than a year, especially if there are multiple properties with different land owners.

 NGT-protected gardens are run by the gardeners themselves.
 Once NGT secures ownership or a long-term lease, NGT:

-• Provides limited support for repairs and maintenance and capital improvements, with a priority on gardens in low-to moderate-income neighborhoods
+- Provides limited support for repairs and maintenance and capital improvements, with a priority on gardens in low-to moderate-income neighborhood

 When gardens apply for preservation, NGT assesses the readiness of community gardeners to manage and maintain the open space for productive, long-term use.